 6. What is Super Sunday?

 Super Sunday is a one-day qualifying event to determine the 16 teams that compete in televised matches of High School Quiz Show.
 Super Sunday for Season 6 will be held at WGBH on Sunday, November 16, 2014.

-Due to the inclusion of private and parochial schools for Season 6, and depending on the size of the participation field and number of teams registered, the SUPER SUNDAY qualifying event may be expanded to a SUPER WEEKEND, held at WGBH on both Saturday, November 15 and Sunday, November 16, 2014.
-Schools would be assigned to a testing time on one day or the other, not both.
+Due to the inclusion of private and parochial schools for Season 6, and depending on the size of the participation field and number of teams registered, the SUPER SUNDAY qualifying event may be expanded from three testing periods (10am, 1pm, and 3pm) to four testing periods (9:30am, 11:30am, 2pm and 4pm).
+This determination will be made in late October.

 7. What is the time commitment for our team on Super Sunday?

 Schools invited to Super Sunday are assigned to one testing period on Sunday, November 16, 2014.
 Depending on the size of the participation field and number of teams registered, the Super Sunday qualifying event may be expanded from the usual three testing periods (10am, 1pm, and 3pm) to four testing periods (9:30am, 11:30am, 2pm and 4pm).
 This determination will be made in late October.
 Teams traveling the greatest distance are typically scheduled in the afternoon session.
 Team members (coach and 4 participating students) must arrange for their own transportation and should expect to stay at WGBH for up to two hours.
 Alternates may attend but are not permitted to compete.
 Only teams (including alternates), coaches and test administrators are permitted in the testing rooms.